 When you arrive to the RV lot or campsite, or even if the camper is in your driveway, it’s important to consider how you will park your trailer.
 Most people will reverse their camper into a parking spot.
 Positioning the camper this way makes it easier to drive off when you’re ready to go home, but it also makes it easier for someone to hitch up your trailer (or jump in your car to take it) and be gone while you’re away hiking or enjoying the area.

 Instead, turn your camper around and put the hitch away from the standard access.
 This will deter potential thieves because they would have to physically turn the camper in order to steal it, which takes more time.
-You’ll need a jockey wheel or tongue wheel to park this way, which you can get at your local travel/outdoor store.
+You’ll need a jockey wheel or tongue jackto park this way.

 Locking your trailer goes beyond just locking the doors and windows, although these are important measures to take.
-In this case, consider a lock that goes around the kingpin.
+In this case, consider alockthat goes around the kingpin.
 There are a variety of options available, with the two most popular locks being a pad lock and a cylinder lock.
 Both go over the kingpin.
 The cylinder lock, however, has a locking mechanism that keeps it in place.
 Some cylinder locks even come with a special key that can’t be duplicated.
 You can also replace the handle with a keyless handle lockwith a keypad and keyfob for increased security and convenience.

 Many RV owners enjoy the security that comes with motion detector lights.
 If you are camping in the middle of nowhere, or even when your RV is parked in your own driveway, it can get pretty dark at night.
 A motion detector light can help you feel safer as you enjoy your surroundings.
 A motion detector light will detect objects like cars, people, or animals.
 When motion is detected, the light turns on and stays on for a preset time, usually about 20 seconds.
 The light shuts off when the motion is no longer detected.